 Read: MariaDB Not Equal Operator

-We will understand and learn how to use the BETWEEN condition on the DATE column in the query and which is explained with the help of an illustrated example.
+We will understand and learn how to use the BETWEEN condition on the DATE column in the query, which is illustrated with a clear example.

 In MariaDB, we have used the date values in the YYYY-MM-DD format for the BETWEEN condition.
 Here is an illustrated example of the BETWEEN condition on the DATES column by the following query: